Samsung/tizen-docs/docs/iot/iot-partners/index.md

 ## What is Nubison IoT?
-Nubison IoT provides various IoT features and services which can be utilized in various IoT devices.
-Data anlaysis service is one of distinguished IoT services that Nubison provides.
+Nubison IoT provides various IoT features and services which can be utilized in different IoT devices.
+Data analysis service is one of distinguished IoT services that Nubison provides.

 References